nullposters/ciabot/readme.md

   - `CIABOT_GUILD_ID` may be the Discord ID of your server, so that the slash commands won't have to wait an hour to appear.
 Optional.

-  - `PAPERTRAIL_LOG_DESTINATION` must be your Papertrail log destination URL.
+  - `LOG_DESTINATION` may be your log destination URL.
+Optional.

-  - `PAPERTRAIL_LOG_PORT` must be your Papertrail log destination port.
+  - `LOG_PORT` may be your log destination port.
+Optional.

 - Build the docker image and run it.
 If you don't have any particular requirements, you can just run `source run.sh`.
 It will build the Docker image, tag it, prune any dangling images, run the container in detached mode with networking enabled and removal on stop, and print the container logs to your terminal in real time.